stigok/tumblagramme/README.md

     $ npm i
     $ npm start

-    # Download and update the nodeunit submodule used for tests
-    $ git submodule init
-    $ git submodule update

 ### Settings

 Settings are all around the code at the moment, so look around!